Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ```

 According to the specified rules, only the `Staging` and `Documentation` promotions
-can be auto-promoted – when the conditions specified in `when` sub-property of
+can be auto-promoted – when the conditions specified in the `when` sub-property of
 `auto_promote` property are fulfilled.
 However, the `Production` promotion has no
-`auto_promote` property so there is no way it can be auto-promoted.
+`auto_promote` property, so it can't be auto-promoted.

-So, if the pipeline finishes with result `passed` and it was initiated from the
+Therefore, if the pipeline finishes with a `passed` result and was initiated from the
-`master` branch then the `p1.yml` pipeline file will be auto-promoted.
+`master` branch, then the `p1.yml` pipeline file will be auto-promoted.

-The same will happen if the pipeline was initiated from the tag that has a name
+The same will happen if the pipeline was initiated from the tag with a name
-which matches the expression given in PCRE (*Perl Compatible Regular Expression*)
+that matches the expression given in PCRE (*Perl Compatible Regular Expression*)
 syntax, which is, in this case, any string that starts with `v1.`.

-As for the `Documentation` promotion, it will be auto-promoted when initiated from
+`Documentation` promotion will be auto-promoted when initiated from
-the `master` branch and there is at least one changed file in the `docs` folder
+the `master` branch, while there is at least one changed file in the `docs` folder
 (relative to the root of the repository).
 Check the
 [change_in reference][change-in-ref] for additional usage details.